sammaxfleet/THISORTHATAPI/README.md

 User Stories:

-1. As a user, I want to be able to create an account so that I can access all the features of ThisorThat.
+1. As a user, I want to be able to create an account so that I can access all the features of ThisorThat - MUST HAVE
-2. As a user, I want to be able to log in so that I can manage my account and interact with the platform.
+2. As a user, I want to be able to log in so that I can manage my account and interact with the platform. - MUST HAVE
-3. As a user, I want to be able to log out so that I can securely exit my account.
+3. As a user, I want to be able to log out so that I can securely exit my account. - MUST HAVE
-4. As a user, I want to be able to search for select celebrities that I'm inspired by.
+4. As a user, I want to be able to search for select celebrities that I'm inspired by. - SHOULD HAVE
-5. As a user, I want to be able to comment and interact with others
+5. As a user, I want to be able to comment and interact with others - SHOULD HAVE
-6. As a user, I want to be able to save my favurite outfits
+6. As a user, I want to be able to save my favurite outfits - COULD HAVE
-7. As a user, I want to be able to follow and like different post.
+7. As a user, I want to be able to follow and like different post. - SHOULD HAVE